Background of the CBS

-- There are inconsistencies in the means by which discretionary points are awarded.
-This should be standardised
+There are inconsistencies in the means by which awards are made.
+This should be standardised.

 It is relevant that none of the issues above are in the forefront of negotiations by the BMA, as surgeons are a small minority (less than 10%) of the total BMA membership.

-It would neither be feasible nor sensible for the CBS to attempt to embark simultaneously on all of these issues.
-An early intention of the CBS would be to conduct extensive research amongst surgeons to determine a consensus on which issues are most important.
-Having done this CBS would research that particular issue and lobby on behalf of surgeon members.
+It is neither feasible nor sensible for the CBS to attempt to embark simultaneously on all of these issues and we are now identifying priority issues and commence lobbying on behalf of surgeon members.
 Such lobbying would include not only parliament but also existing trade unions such as the BMA and the HCSA.

-Once up and running the CBS would have the following negotiating aims on behalf of its members
+CBS has developed and is pursuing the following negotiating aims on behalf of its members

 - To impress on the HHS, Department of Health and Foundation Trusts the need for inclusion in collective, local and individual bargaining on behalf of its membership.